forestgrape/coronavirus/index.md

 ### protections based on conserved proteins
  [in work]
  -->

+ ## cross immune protections
+All form of life on earth share common molecular patterns.
+The more genetically related the forms, the more genes and corresponding proteins they share.
+These [common patterns](#conserved-patterns) are possible targets to develop cross protections either by the immune system or artificial medications.

 ### cross protections observed
 *  [Van der Hoek et al.](#vanderhoek2012) observed that some serum conversions against one coronaviruses are not followed by serum conversion against another coronavirus as follows: